Three-slit experiments and quantum nonlocality: Third-order interference

 \section{Third-order interference}

 Consider the following mathematical term $I_3$ for a triple of orthogonal events $ e_1 $, $ e_2 $ and $ e_3 $, a further event $f$ and a state $ \mu $: \\

 \\[0,1 cm] This term $I_3$ was introduced by Sorkin \cite{ref-Sor}, and he detected that $ I_3 = 0 $ is universally valid in quantum mechanics.
 His original definition refers to probability measures on `sets of histories'.
 With the use of conditional probabilities, it gets the above shape, which was seen by Ududec, Barnum and Emerson \cite{ref-Udu}. \\[0,3 cm] For the three-slit set-up which Sorkin considered, the identity $I_3 = 0$ means that the interference pattern observed with three open slits ($e_1 + e_2 + e_3$) is a simple combination of the patterns observed in the six different cases when only one or two among the three available slits are open ($e_1 , e_2, e_3, e_1 + e_2 , e_1 + e_3 ,$ and $e_2 + e_3$).
-This could be confirmed in a recent experimental test with photons \cite{ref-Sin}. \\[0,3 cm] The new type of interference which is present whenever $ I_3 \neq 0 $ holds is called \textit{third-order interference}.
+Though Sorkin's theoretical discovery that this holds in quantum mechanics goes back to 1994, experimental testing has begun only recently and confirmed it to the accuracy achieved in the experiment \cite{ref-Sin}. \\[0,3 cm] The new type of interference which is present whenever $ I_3 \neq 0 $ holds is called \textit{third-order interference}.